-In this paper, we propose to use the dual mesh defined over the faces, where each vertex represents a face and is connected to the incident faces, see \fig{orig_dual_faust}.
-A watertight triangular mesh as an input ensures that each vertex in the dual mesh has exactly three neighbors.
-This allows us to define a regular convolution operator called DualConv on the dual mesh.
-Using the faces rather than the vertices to represent the data, it is also natural to use input features such as the face normal, or the area, among others, in combination with the location of the face center.
-We evaluate this convolution operator on the task of 3D shape correspondence between meshes.
-Since shape correspondence is typically defined over the mesh vertices rather than the faces, we introduce a dual-to-primal operator to map features from our dual-based network to the primal vertices, which can then be used to predict the correspondence.
+We study the use of the dual mesh defined over the faces, where each vertex represents a face and is connected to the incident faces, see \fig{orig_dual_faust}.
+Using the faces rather than the vertices to represent the data, it is natural to use input features such as the face normal, in combination with the face center location.
+Moreover, for watertight triangular meshes, each vertex has exactly three neighbors in the dual mesh, which we exploit to define a convolution operator called DualConvMax on the dual mesh.

-We validate the feasibility of learning features in the dual domain and leveraging them for correspondence in the primal domain on the FAUST human shape dataset~\citep{bogo14cvpr}, using merely the vertex/face center locations as input features on primal/dual meshes.
-We find that generic graph convolution methods improve in the dual domain compared to the primal, while our DualConv model --which additionally leverages the regularity of the dual mesh explicitly-- performs even better.

-\citet{bogo14cvpr} build the FAUST shape correspondence dataset by using texture information to align different meshes to a common template mesh, which results in all the shapes comprising of the same mesh topological vertices and connectivity.
-We observe that this allows the previous work~\citep{fey18cvpr,verma18cvpr} to undesirably exploit local topological connectivity patterns, which is not exploitable in real-world settings where each shape will have a differently structured mesh.
-We advocate that our approach, based on regular three-neighbor dual meshes, eliminates the possibility to rely on local connectivity patterns to address the shape correspondence problem.
-To validate this hypothesis, we design more challenging evaluation setups for our approach while comparing to previous work and evaluating various additional input dual features.